Powered by Atman Health

 Looking for a cardiologist near you in Meridian?

 Cardiology wait times in the Meridian area can run three to six months at most in-person practices.
-If you're looking for a cardiologist accepting new patients near you — or you need a cardiology appointment today and can't find an in-person slot — Dr. Deo's virtual cardiology practice typically has appointments available within the week.
-Often same-week.
+If you're looking for a cardiologist near you who is accepting new patients, or you need a cardiology appointment soon and can't find an in-person slot, Deo Medical Cardiology typically has appointments available within the week.
+Often next-day.

 Local context